Alenko124/mlops-project-Group21/reports/READMEgreske.md

 >
 > Recommended answer length: 0-200 words.
 >
-> Example:
-> *We implemented a frontend for our API.
-We did this because we wanted to show the user ... .
-The frontend was*
-> *implemented using ...*
->
 > Answer:

-Yes, we implemented several additional features:
+> Yes, we implemented several additional features:

 Drift detection - Set up monitoring to detect data drift in production using a dedicated drift detection API deployed to the cloud
 Custom metrics collection - The sidecar.yaml file indicates we deployed a metrics sidecar for advanced monitoring